NUSTARS/2021-telerecovery/README.md

 Here is a [Google Drive link](https://drive.google.com/drive/u/1/folders/1rWdLhBEQf0NXYTq_rxv_L2-M3DT5xfJa) for anything else we may not want to put on GitHub like pictures, videos, test results, etc.

 ## Useage
+*Note: almost all this code is hardware dependent so unless you have the exact same hardware, you can't use it.
+The groundstation app is not entirely hardware dependent/the incoming data could be simulated without too much trouble*

 The easiest way to use the code in this repo is to download PlatformIO and use the provided platformio.ini initialization file when you create a new project.
-PlatformIO functions well with many modernIDE's and text editors like Atom or Visual Studio Code.
+PlatformIO functions well with many modernIDE's and text editors like Visual Studio Code or Atom.